anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter02.md

  1. A CNTT reference implementation deployed in the OPNFV CI/CD environment,
  2. A commercial NFVI product deployed in a vendor's internal development and testing environment, and
- 3. ACNTT reference implementation of a commercial NFVI product deployed in a 3rd party lab providing testing and Conformance services.
+ 3. A CNTT reference implementation of a commercial NFVI product deployed in a 3rd party lab providing testing and Conformance services.

 The test tooling, harnesses and corresponding test cases which are part of the compliance and Conformance test suite must be capable of running across all of those environments.
 This results in the following list of requirements: